The national median salary has changed

 Prior to the introduction, if the position was paid over $25.50, there was no need to request for a Skills Match Report from work and income.

-Now, if the position is considered to be oversupplied, the chances that an Essential Skills application would be approved are significantly reduced.
+Now, if the position is considered to be oversupplied, the chances that an Essential Skills application would be approved would be small, if anything.

 We will soon see Immigration NZ’s position on this, especially in the case of a Concrete Worker based in Auckland which is currently on the oversupply list.